KryogenBlue/DualEnergyCTSynthesis/README.md

 - This project also utilizes GitHub Copilot and ChatGPT-4 for code suggestions and debugging assistance.

 #### Dataset
 - The code is designed to be compatible with any DECT Pair Dataset.
+Model hyperparameters should be fine-tuned on the data set to achieve optimal accuracy.
 - **Note:** The private dataset PLAData scanned at Nanjing General Hospital of PLA, is not authorized for public distribution.

 #### Contact Information